Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 NSW Selective High School Placement Test

-The Thinking Skills component of the NSW Selective test includes a substantial proportion of abstract and non-verbal reasoning questions alongside verbal reasoning and logical deduction tasks.
-Students sit 40 questions in 40 minutes — approximately 60 seconds per question.
-The test is entirely computer-based from 2026, so students must be comfortable working on screen.
+The Thinking Skills component of the NSW Selective test includes abstract and non-verbal reasoning questions alongside verbal reasoning and logical deduction tasks.
+Candidates sit 40 questions in 40 minutes (roughly 60 seconds per question), and Thinking Skills is weighted at 25% of the placement score, equal with Reading, Mathematical Reasoning and Writing.
+The placement test is computer-based, so your child needs to be comfortable working on screen.
+Official structure and sample materials are published by the NSW Department of Education; the HAST component list is published by ACER.

 Abstract reasoning subtypes you can expect include: